AmirsamAbolfathi/Netflix_movie_recommendation/README.md

 🔗 **[Try it on Streamlit Cloud](https://netflix-movie-recommendation-cyber-fenix.streamlit.app/)**

-## 🖥️ Demo

-> Add a screenshot or GIF of the app here once deployed.

----

 ## 🧠 How It Works

 1. Each title in the dataset is turned into a text string combining its **title, type, release year, and age certification**.